awsdocs/amazon-kendra-developer-guide/doc_source/API_DescribeDataSource.md

 Pattern: `[a-zA-Z-]*`

  ** [Name](#API_DescribeDataSource_ResponseSyntax) **   <a name="Kendra-DescribeDataSource-response-Name"></a>
-The name that you gave the data source when it was created\.
+The name for the data source connector\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 1000\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9_-]*`

  ** [RoleArn](#API_DescribeDataSource_ResponseSyntax) **   <a name="Kendra-DescribeDataSource-response-RoleArn"></a>
-The Amazon Resource Name \(ARN\) of the role that enables the data source to access its resources\.
+The Amazon Resource Name \(ARN\) of the role with permission to access the data source and required resources\.
 Type: String
 Length Constraints: Minimum length of 0\.
 Maximum length of 1284\.
 Pattern: `arn:[a-z0-9-\.]{1,63}:[a-z0-9-\.]{0,63}:[a-z0-9-\.]{0,63}:[a-z0-9-\.]{0,63}:[^/].{0,1023}`